kennyHH/kennyhh.github.io/deadface22stego/index.md

 `POINTS : 20`

+{{< admonition type=info title="Challenge Description" open=true >}}

->lamia415 sent a warning email to other De Monne employees with an image attached.
+lamia415 sent a warning email to other De Monne employees with an image attached.
 The employees, however, can't figure out what the intended message>is.
 Can you reveal the message and find the flag?

+{{< /admonition >}}

 This is the image we receive in this challenge.
 Let's get to work.